stormchaserroleplaying/stormchaserRPG/Talents/Druid/Wildfire/index.md

 Using 2 Actions, you can expend mana to summon your wildfire spirit.
 The maximum amount of mana that you may spend at once is equal to the maximum level of spells that you can cast.

 The spirit appears in an unoccupied space of your choice that you can see within 30 feet of you.
-When it appears, make a evocation attack vs the Dexterity defence of each creature within 10 feet of the spirit (other than you).
+When it appears, make an evocation attack vs the Dexterity defence of each creature within 10 feet of the spirit (other than you).
 On a hit the creature takes 2d6 fire damage.

 The spirit is friendly to you and your companions and obeys your commands.
 Statistics for the spirit are provided in the stat block below.
 You determine the spirit’s appearance.
 Some spirits take the form of a humanoid figure made of gnarled branches covered in flame, while others look like beasts wreathed in fire.